ImranNoor92/homolog/distant_aav_homologs/aim.md

 ---

+Raw Text
+Specific Aim 1:
+Design and test candidates from capsid protein homologs known to form T=3 capsids.
+The capsid proteins in AAV and viruses in the Parvoviridae family share a protein fold (the jelly roll fold) with viruses that form T=3 capsids.
+Some of these distant relatives have been observed to transition from T=1 to T=3 capsids.
+We will use structural homology to incorporate amino acid mutations in the AAV capsid protein to favor the formation of T=3 capsid.
+We will computationally design at least 200 capsid protein variants.
+We will apply the classical nucleation theory of virus capsids to identify the protein variants predicted to favor T=3 architectures over T=1 capsids.
+We will then apply transient dynamics theory to narrow down the candidates that assemble the T=3 capsids efficiently within expected cellular timescales.
+Finally, we will apply coarse-grained molecular dynamics to assess the stability of the top candidates.
+We will select for validation at least 20 capsid protein variants among those more likely to form T=3 capsids theoretically.
+The vectors produced will be screened for capsid size, titer, genomic packing, and infectivity.
+The priority will be identifying vectors forming capsid sizes around 40 nm.

+Specific Aim 2:
+Design and test candidates mining uncultured viral genomes bioinformatically.
+T=3 capsids have not been observed among isolates of AAV variants or viruses in the Parvoviridae family, but they could exist among uncultured viruses.
+To this end, we will mine uncultured viral genomes bioinformatically to identify capsid proteins among unusually large genomes of parvoviruses that could form T=3 capsids naturally.
+The proteins will be folded bioinformatically.
+Sequence and structural homology will be used to introduce mutations in the AAV capsid for candidates forming T=3 capsids.
+We will then apply the same biophysical selection methods and empirical validation strategy described in Specific Aim 1.

 This README captures the scope, rationale, and detailed plan of execution for Specific Aim 2 and will guide both computational and experimental phases of candidate development.